setchi/n_back_tracer/Assets/Plugins/UniRx/ReadMe.txt

         ex => Debug.LogException(ex)); // onError
 ```

-Rx is composable, cancelable and can query with LINQ query expressions.
+Rx is composable and cancelable.
+You can also query with LINQ expressions:

 ```csharp
 // composing asynchronous sequence with LINQ query expressions